-Microsoft today announced its latest Windows 11 via a special streaming event that contained no surprises.
-That’s because the new operating system had been leaked days in advance, enabling folks, including your truly, to install and experience it first hand.
+On June 24, 2021, Microsoft announced its latest Windows 11 via a special streaming event that contained no surprises.
+That's because the new operating system had been leaked days in advance, enabling folks, including your truly, to install and experience it first hand.

 At a glance, Windows 11 is basically Windows 10 with some noticeable visual changes in the user interface.
 In the thick of it, though, there's more to this new OS than meets the eye.
 And we still don't know what the new OS entails until it's finally released later this year.